Water-wise – tackling water insecurity

 About a quarter of the world’s population live in extremely water-stressed areas, and many cities have already experienced severe water shortages.
-To protect themselves, more cities are aiming to soak up more rainfall and store more water, tap digitalisation and artificial intelligence to reduce pipe leaks, and encourage residents to conserve more water through regulations and smart technologies.
+To protect themselves, more cities are aiming to soak up more rainfall and store more water, tap on technology to reduce leaks, and encourage residents to conserve more water.

 Water is essential for life, but many cities may run out of it soon.
 In 2019, the World Resources Institute (WRI) warned in a report that 17 countries that are home to a quarter of the global population, including India, Iran and Israel, are using almost all of the water that they have, and could face crises in the near future.
 Several cities in these countries have already been in the headlines for acute water shortages, such as São Paulo, Brazil’s most populous city, in 2015, Cape Town, South Africa in 2018, and Chennai, India in 2019.